bvibber/wasm2swf/readme.md

-# wasm2abc
+# wasm2swf

-A highly experimental WebAssembly to ActionScript 3 bytecode compiler.
+A highly experimental WebAssembly to ActionScript (AVM2) bytecode compiler.

+## What?

+This aims to be a tool that compiles standalone WebAssembly modules (`.wasm`) into ActionScript bytecode (`.abc`) files implementing a class which can be loaded and used by ActionScript 3 code in a Flash "movie" (`.swf`).

+## Why?

+Niche interest: for legacy Internet Explorer 11 support, JavaScript cross-compilation with emscripten or wasm2js produces workable code but has relatively poor performance and lacks threading.
+Since IE 11 comes with Flash (assuming Microsoft or Adobe don't flip a global kill switch) and Flash's ActionScript Virtual Machine (AVM2) is in some ways more advanced, it's worth investigating conversion.

-## Implementation details
+## How?

+The old FlasCC/CrossBridge compiler for C/C++ is an existence proof for the possibility of running C-like code in AVM2.
+The frontend compilers are done for us from whatever produced the WebAssembly, so it has a smaller footprint than an entire compiler set.

 ### Wasm and AVM2 similaries

-Both WebAssembly and AVM2 bytecode are for a stack-based virtual machine, with typed values.
-AVM2 supports various magic OO and string stuff we won't use much, but doesn't support some arithmetic types we could use.
+Both WebAssembly and AVM2 bytecode are for a stack-based virtual machine, with typed values including 32-bit integers and floating point.
+AVM2 supports various magic OO and string stuff we won't use much here.

 Linear memory maps well to use of a ByteArray linked up to "domain memory", with optimized load and store instructions.
+However it may be necessary to reestablish the domain memory linkage at the wasm2swf <-> ActionScript call boundary, as it's global state.

-Arguments and locals go into a register-like list of locals with compile-time constant indexes on the get/set opcodes, which is very similar.
+Arguments and locals go into a register-like list with compile-time constant indexes on the get/set opcodes, which is very similar.
+(The indexes must be offset by one, as index 0 holds the ActionScript `this` argument.)

-Globals can live in an array; function imports and local function references can live in the closure.
-The dynamic function table can be an array.
+Globals and function imports can live as indexed property slots on the module instance; local function references as indexed methods for direct calls.
+The dynamic function table for indirect calls can be an array, itself living as a property on the module.

+I'm not sure if the indexed properties and methods will be more performant than the emscripten/wasm2js-style use of a scope closure, as long as the names are bound at compile time.
+Could try it both ways maybe.

 ### Impedence mismatches

-64-bit integer `i64` operations are not supported in the AVM2 virtual machine, but binaryen can lower these to 32-bit operations in an existing transformation pass, which will be used here.
+64-bit integer `i64` operations are not supported in the AVM2 virtual machine, but binaryen can lower these to 32-bit operations in an existing transformation pass, which is used here.
 At the function boundary level, it will be similar to JS legalization in emscripten, with `i64` arguments passed as pairs of (low word, high word) and returned as low word in return value with high word in `getTempRet()`.

-`f32` operations are not available either, as with JavaScript it supports 64-bit doubles only.
-Explicit rounding could be introduced, or it could be approximated.
+`f32` operations are not available either; as with JavaScript it supports 64-bit doubles only.
+Explicit rounding could be introduced at some performance cost, but for now 32-bit float values are approximated with doubles.

 Question: Are unaligned loads and stores supported?
+Doesn't indicate not, so hope so.

-AVM2 has separate `integer` and `uinteger` types for 32-bit values; we'll use integer primarily and convert when needed?
+AVM2 has separate `int` and `uint` types for 32-bit values; we use integer primarily and convert when needed to perform unsigned operations.

-Branches are emitted with byte offsets in the bytecode stream, so need to be translated from labels on the emitter.
-Labels must be emitted too?
-At least for backwards branches.
+Branches are emitted with byte offsets in the bytecode stream, so need to be translated from labels on the bytecode emitter.
+Labels must be emitted too, at least for backwards branches.
+There may be some improvements left to go in label handling.

+## Binaryen details

+binaryen.js is used to parse, optimize, and transform the WebAssembly input binary, and then walk the list of functions and instructions.
+I stand on the shoulders of giants.

+Most of the same passes from binaryen's wasm2js tool are used here.
+The wasm2js 'scratch' helper functions for reinterpret operations are also added manually as imports, which are not yet filled out.

-### Possible optimizations
+### Optimizations

 Patterns to match:
-* increment, decrement opcodes to replace add/subtract by 1/-1
+* increment_i, decrement_i opcodes to replace add/subtract by 1/-1
 * inc_local / dec_local to replace get-inc-set
-* if (a condition-op b) -> if-condition (a, b)
+* if condition -> if-not-condition
+* ??

+## Todo

+* write bytecode for constructor (imports, memory creation)
+* memory data initializers
+* write bytecode for import stubs (or else call imports as lexical lookups?)
+* write bytecode for the scratch helper functions
+* generate the class and instance for the module
+* complete the bytecode output (up to scripts etc)
+* write some kind of test harness in AS3 + JS + HTML
+* hope things validate
+* bash head against wall
+* don't give up!